MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm.md

 1. In Windows Admin Center, under **Tools**, scroll down and select **Virtual Machines**.
 2. The  **Inventory** tab on the right lists all VMs available on the current machine or the instance, and provides commands to manage individual VMs.
 You can:
-    - View a list of the VMs running on the current machine or instance.
+    - View a list of the VMs running on the current machine or system.
     - View the VM's state and host machine if you are viewing VMs for a system.
 Also view CPU and memory usage from the host perspective, including memory pressure, memory demand and assigned memory, and the VM's uptime, heartbeat status, and protection status (using Azure Site Recovery).
     - Create a new VM.
     - Delete, start, turn off, shut down, pause, resume, reset or rename a VM.
 Also save the VM, delete a saved state, or create a checkpoint.